 As with all nexus types, different states apply different criteria to determine sales tax nexus.
 There are also multiple types of sales tax nexus, which further complicates the picture.
 Here’s an overview of the types of sales tax nexus and common qualification criteria.

-- Economic nexus.
-Whether or not your business has economic sales tax nexus in a state depends on your amount of sales in that state.
-States may consider both gross receipts and number of transactions.
-If your sales exceed the sales threshold in either category, you may be responsible for collecting sales tax.
+Whether or not your business has economic sales tax nexus in a state depends on your amount of taxable sales in that state.
+States may consider both gross receipts and number of transactions when evaluating the economic nexus threshold.
+If your sales exceed the economic thresholds in either category, you may be responsible for collecting sales tax.
+Most states have adopted some version of an economic nexus standard following the Wayfair decision.

-- Affiliate nexus.
-If your business has an affiliate retailer in a state, you may have sales tax nexus in that state.
+If your business has affiliate relationships with retailers in a state, you may have sales tax nexus in that state.
 Affiliates can be either physical retailers or online sellers that earn commissions for referring companies to your business.
+Affiliate nexus laws vary significantly by state, so check specific requirements before assuming you’re exempt.

 As an example, California requires businesses to collect and remit sales tax if they meet any of the following conditions: